shawntsai0312/NTUEE_ICDESIGN_23FALL_HW3/README.md

 * straight checker
   * normal case : find min and max, the difference should be 4
   * 10,11,12,13,1 : directly determine it
-* four of a kind checker
+* identical 4 cards checker
-  * input four cards and determine if they are the same rank, parallel*5, if one of them is true, then it's true
+  * input four cards and determine if they are the same rank, parallel*5
+  * if one of them is true, then it's 4 of a kind
 * full house checker
   * combine three of a kind checker and one pair checker, parallel*10
-* three of a kind checker
+* identical 3 cards checker
   * input three cards and determine if they are the same rank, parallel*10
   * if the output of full house checker and four of a kind checker are both false, then it's true
 * two pair checker